-- misrepresentation or omission of facts;
+- Misrepresentation or omission of facts;

-- non-fulfilment of legal requirements;
+- Non-fulfilment of legal requirements;

-- where the potential beneficiary family member would be excluded from refugee status or subsidiary protection;
+- Where the potential beneficiary family member would be excluded from refugee status or subsidiary protection;

-- where the potential beneficiary poses a risk to public order, public security or public health.
+- Where the potential beneficiary poses a risk to public order, public security or public health.

-Non-fulfilment of legal requirements may involve: (a) lack of adequate travel documents; (b) lack of criminal records of the potential beneficiary family member; (c) situations where a parent other than the sponsor has not authorised the family reunification of his/her child with the sponsor; or (d) non-eligibility of the family member.
+Non-fulfilment of legal requirements may involve: (a) lack of adequate travel documents; (b) lack of criminal records of the potential beneficiary family member; (c) situations where a parent other than the sponsor has not authorised the family reunification of their child with the sponsor; or (d) non-eligibility of the family member.